-There are four primary reasons why our lead photographer, Jessi Rae chooses to photograph with film.
-Here is what she has to say...
+There are four primary reasons why I chooses to photograph with film.

 #1 My Background + Roots

-In 1996 I started shooting film photographs.
-The first film camera that I had was an old 35mm Pentax ME.
-I got it when I was around 9 or 10 years old and from there I fell in love with film photography.
+In 1996 I started shooting with film.
+The first camera that was given to me was an old 35mm Pentax ME.
 I learned and practiced shooting on film for years.
-Unfortunately, I could no longer upkeep a darkroom while I was going to college because of the cost demands so I gave in and picked up a Canon 20d as a secondary.
+Unfortunately, I could no longer upkeep a darkroom while I was going to college because of the cost demands so I gave in and started shooting digital.

-While I was going to school I wanted to be a photo journalist until I was hired full time at Ultra-Spective Photography in August of 2009.
-I was also working alongside Modern Love Photography shooting weddings.
-I gained a lot of experience doing portrait and wedding photography.
-Ever since, I have been passionate about capturing people and their unique love stories.
-When I walked away from Ultra-Spective and Modern Love, I had a desire to go back to my roots and start from scratch - WITH FILM.
+While I was going to school I wanted to be a photo journalist until I was hired at a photo studio in August of 2009 located in the East Bay Area.
+I gained a lot of experience shooting portraits and weddings.
+When I walked away from the studios I worked with, I had a desire to go back to my roots and start from scratch - WITH FILM.

-While shooting film, you can't preview the images on spot so you need to be one with the camera.
-It sounds super cheesy, but you need to know what the heck you are doing.
-I love this challenge because it keeps me connected and engaged with my instrument which is then represented in my images.
+While shooting film, you can't preview the images on spot so you need to know what the hell your doing.
+I love this challenge because it keeps me connected and engaged with my instrument and my clients.
 I love the art of photography and the art of love.
 To fuse the two together makes a perfect combination.

-A photographer once stated that you cannot claim photography as fine art.
-I disagree with that.
-My definition of fine art IS FILM.
 My finest years were in high school where I spent the majority of my time in the darkroom.
 I love the step by step process of film and I highly respect those who shoot with it.
-Its very special.
+It's very special.

 Photo by Coco Tran

 Film is downright beautiful.
-The tonal ranges, the depth, the sharp quality, and that BOKEH.
-Digital can not reproduce that beautiful intense bokeh.
+The tonal ranges, the gorgeous depth of field, the sharp quality, and that BOKEH.
+Digital can not reproduce the stunning bokeh that my Contax provides.

 Fine Art Meets Modern